Dash0 Raises $110M Series B at $1B Valuation

 Handlers control where and how logs are written

-1. The first are destination handlers that write records somewhere: a file, stdout, a socket, a database.
+1. Destination handlers that write log records somewhere, such as a file, stdout, a socket, or a database.

-2. The second are wrapper handlers that do not write anything themselves but instead modify the behavior of other handlers they wrap.
+2. Wrapper handlers that do not write logs themselves but instead modify the behavior of other handlers they wrap.

 Writing to stdout/stderr with StreamHandler

-In containerized deployments like Docker or Kubernetes, your application should write logs to standard output or standard error and let the container runtime handle collection and routing.
-This follows the twelve-factor app methodology and is the simplest, most portable approach:
+In containerized environments such as Docker or Kubernetes, the recommended approach is to write logs to standard output or standard error and let the runtime handle collection and aggregation.

 php